How to get rid of thistle from your vegetable garden

 The flowers of the Canadian thistle are small and arranged in dense clusters at the top of the plant.
 They typically have a purple or pinkish color, though occasionally they can be white.

-The flowers are highly attractive to pollinators like bees and butterflies.
+These pink flowers are highly attractive to pollinators like bees and butterflies.
 So the Canadian thistle is not all bad.
 If you want to attract pollinators in your garden this is good news, you can consider having a patch of Canadian thistle but be warned!
 The plant will spread, by seed or its root system, as it is considered an invasive weed in the garden.

 One of the most challenging aspects of the Canadian Thistle to deal with is its extensive and far-reaching root system.
 It consists of a network of creeping underground stems, the rhizomes, that can spread several feet horizontally and up to 15 feet deep.
 This makes eradicating the weed particularly difficult as even small fragments of the root can regenerate new plants.

+See why pulling thistle won’t work in the long run?
 It might seem like you have only a few individual plants, but don’t be fooled!
 Most likely it has a deep root system with widespread rhizomes making the plant belong to one of the most noxious weeds known in the garden.

 On a sunny day, when the thistles are actively growing, spray the lemon juice or vinegar directly onto the leaves of the thistle plants.
 Be sure to cover the leaves thoroughly, including the stem and any flower heads.